-The Fund will concentrate its investments in a particular industry or group of industries to approximately the same extent as the Index is so concentrated.
+The Fund will concentrate its investments in a particular industry or group of industries, country or region to approximately the same extent as the Index is so concentrated.
+As of the close of business on June 30, 2015, the Index was concentrated in Japan.